LandryJoelYvesSEBEOGO/Traffic-monitoring-system-using-ML-models/README.md

-# Traffic-monitoring-system-using-Computer-Vision

-# Traffic Computer Vision Project
+# Traffic-monitoring-system-using-Classical Machine learning models

 This repository contains a draft notebook for traffic computer vision analysis.
 The project involves extracting features from traffic video frames, training various machine learning models, and evaluating their performance.